autogoal/autogoal/docs/examples/solving_uci_datasets.md

             X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3)
 ```

-Finally we can instantiate out `AutoClassifier` with all the custom
+Finally we can instantiate out `AutoML` with all the custom
 parameters we received from the command line.

 ```python